Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Experimental Design and Procedures

 This section outlines the methodologies, software, and tools employed to implement multimodal authentication through the synchronized integration of eye movement and brainwaves in our experimental design (Figure \ref{fig:lsl}):

-\textbf{Authentication Task - Reflexive Saccadic Responses:} Drawing inspiration from the methodology proposed by Sluganovic et al.~\cite{sluganovic2018analysis}, we prioritized the measurement of reflexive saccades.
-Their inherent stability and low susceptibility to transient cognitive states made them more reliable than voluntary saccades.
-Our stimulus involved displaying a dot on the screen.
-When the participant's gaze fixated on this dot, it would disappear, and a new dot would appear in a random position.
-This process was repeated 25 times for each round \cite{sluganovic2018analysis}, with participants undergoing 36 rounds.
-We determined the number of rounds according to the experiment's maximum time limit of 25 minutes.
-To prevent fatigue and maintain the participants' concentration, we implemented a 15-second rest interval between each round.
+\textbf{Authentication Task - Reflexive Saccadic Responses:} Building on the methodology proposed by Sluganovic et al.\cite{sluganovic2018analysis}, we focused on measuring reflexive saccades due to their inherent stability and low susceptibility to temporary changes in mental or emotional conditions, such as attention, mood, or stress—referred to as transient cognitive states.
+Unlike voluntary saccades, reflexive saccades are driven by automatic mechanisms, making them more reliable for authentication.
+Our stimulus involved presenting a dot on the screen.
+When the participant's gaze fixated on the dot, it would disappear, and a new dot would appear in a random position.
+This sequence was repeated 25 times per round \cite{sluganovic2018analysis}, with participants completing 36 rounds.
+The number of rounds was determined based on the experiment's 25-minute time limit.
+To prevent fatigue and maintain focus, we included a 15-second rest interval between rounds.
+Previous studies by Sluganovic et al.\cite{sluganovic2018analysis} have demonstrated that this interactive dot task resists replay attacks effectively, as participants must respond to new random dot positions in real-time.

 \textbf{Task implementation - PsychoPy:} The authentication task was designed and executed using PsychoPy, a platform commonly used in neuroscience and psychology for creating complex visual and auditory stimuli \cite{peirce2009generating}.
 This choice was motivated by two key factors: first, its compatibility with our eye-tracker enabled the development of an interactive task that dynamically adjusts to the user's gaze position; second, its native Python support facilitated sending event markers to the software manage synchronized recording of our experiment.